MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D3**

 * Get a friend to proof-read your resume and cover letter.
+Make edits.
 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.
 * [Choose which Meetups you'll attend.][meetups]